ashtonesawyer/ticket-tycoon/README.md

 It's also very well documented and pretty easy to google things for, which is nice.

+Note that none of the AI generated Dioxus code was used in the current product.

 ### Effects: Struct or Enum
 Originally I had my upgrades be a struct because it seemed simple and quick to implement.
 I ended up changing to and enum because of the autosolve effect.
 If